Master of Fine Arts |

 BUS 503: Intercultural Management - This course is designed to introduce students to

-HIS/IR/POL 521: Contemporary Politics of the Middle East - This course is an introduction to contemporary Middle Eastern politics.
+HIS/IRL/POL 521: Contemporary Politics of the Middle East - This course is an introduction to contemporary Middle Eastern politics.
 The main objective is to provide students with historical background and theoretical tools to address the main issues facing the region.
 The course tackles the following core themes: The persistence of Authoritarianism in the region, the context and reasons that led to the “Arab spring,” what accounts for the prominence of Political Islam, the structural reasons behind the region economic underdevelopment, the prospect for liberal or illiberal democracy in the region, the international spillover effect of the region’s instability, and the roots of the Israeli/Palestinian conflict and its prospects.

-IR/POL 503: International Relations - International relations encompass more today than just relations between governments.
+IRL/POL 503: International Relations - International relations encompass more today than just relations between governments.
 This course will place the emphasis on the various actors in international relations.
 Central to the course

-IR/COM 516: Media and Conflict - The course will provide a structured approach to address different media systems.
+IRL/COM 516: Media and Conflict - The course will provide a structured approach to address different media systems.
 It will explore the dynamics of news, politics, conflicts

 PHI/POL 512: Political Ethics - From the perspective of selected topical issues of politics and society, students will be encouraged to develop an enhanced critical awareness of how major political and social thinkers in the past have treated the relationship between individual and society.
 The course will thus include the study of prominent texts in moral and political philosophy (from Plato and Aristotle to authors of the twentieth century), but it will also aim directly to improve students’ analytical skills for understanding conflicts that commonly arise in the practice of citizenship, while also helping them to develop a finer appreciation the significance of social change and of cultural diversity, in an emergent global society.

-POL/IR 508: Geopolitics of the Mediterranean Basin: Security in a Diverse Region - France is both a founding member of the European Union and
+POL/IRL 508: Geopolitics of the Mediterranean Basin: Security in a Diverse Region - France is both a founding member of the European Union and

 LIT 525: The European Novel - During the nineteenth century the realist novel had become the dominant form for depicting an evolving society and its mores.
 As the twentieth century dawned, would-be novelists began questioning the codes of realism and experimented with new techniques to explore more authentic versions of individual and social experience.
 The European novel in the twentieth century casts doubt on traditional elements of the novel form: an eventful plot and stories of dramatic adventure, the heroic protagonist, an omniscient reliable narrator, a purely rational approach to human psychology, and the capacity of language to capture the real.
 In this course, we will consider the evolution of the novel looking at some of the major social, philosophical and literary developments of the twentieth century: from point of view, verisimilitude and "impressionist" thought through existentialism and its aftermath to the open-ended approach as the reader becomes the subject of the author's work.

-FRE541: Internship - During the fall semester, and during the spring semester if they choose, students may be placed in internships in various organizations or businesses in the immediate region, that correspond to the students’ chosen track of study.
+FRE 541: Internship - During the fall semester, and during the spring semester if they choose, students may be placed in internships in various organizations or businesses in the immediate region, that correspond to the students’ chosen track of study.
 Students will receive three credits for their internship submitting regular reports to their advisor.

-FRE599: Final Research Thesis – 4 credits - Students in their final semester will choose a subject and advisor for the Final Research Thesis Project.
+FRE 599: Final Research Thesis – 4 credits - Students in their final semester will choose a subject and advisor for the Final Research Thesis Project.
 The candidate’s thesis will be supervised by their faculty advisor with additional oversight from the French department.

 Core Courses